Peter Stephen Du Ponceau

 Peter Stephen Du Ponceau (born Pierre-Étienne du Ponceau; 3 June 1760 – 1 April 1844) was a French-born American linguist, philosopher and jurist.
 After emigrating to the Thirteen Colonies in 1777, he served in the American Revolutionary War.
 Afterward, he settled in Philadelphia, where he lived the remainder of his years.
 He contributed significantly to work on the indigenous languages of the Americas, as well as advancing the understanding of written Chinese.

 Family

-Du Ponceau was born in a French Catholic military-based family.
+Du Ponceau was born in a French Catholic military family.
 As a child, he lived with his grandmother, aunt, mother, father, younger brother Jean-Michel Du Ponceau and older sister Louise-Geneviéve Du Ponceau.
 Both his parents died when he was relatively young: his father died in 1774, and his mother died in 1780.
 Du Ponceau wrote to his sister for 65 years after his departure to America, and his brother attempted to write to him later on, though it is unknown if he was able to reach him.
 Growing up, Du Ponceau was unloved by his mother, as was quite common in France at the time.